bkrug/Emu-Writer/README.md

 ### TODO

 * Validate Page width, page height, and indent.
+* Make INPUT use main workspace isntead of its own.
 * Consider adding a defrag operation that runs every 64/60s seconds.